qgis/QGIS-Enhancement-Proposals/qep-416-expression-filter.md

 ### Set the subset expression

-This subset expression will be set via the layer `QgsVectorLayer::setSubsetExpression()` and provider `QgsDataProvider::setSubsetExpression()`, eventually landing in the `QgsAbstractFeatureSource` as the member `mSubsetExpression`.
+This subset expression will be set via the layer `QgsVectorLayer::setSubsetString()` and provider `QgsDataProvider::setSubsetString()`, landing in the `QgsAbstractFeatureSource` as the member `mSubsetString`.
+To divert it to the existing SubsetString new enumeration is introduced `ProviderSubsetFilterType` (`Query`|`Expression`).

-It is stored as the custom property `QgsMapLayer::mCustomProperties['storedSubsetExpression']` (aligned with the `subsetString`).
+It is stored as the current custom property `QgsMapLayer::mCustomProperties['storedSubsetString']` and `QgsMapLayer::mCustomProperties['providerSubsetFilterType']`.

 In the feature iterator, we then merge it into the feature request's filter expression so they can be compiled together into a server side filter (completely or partially) if possible.
 Otherwise, they are evaluated together on the client side.
+Because this must be implemented individually within every provider iterator, not all providers will support it from the beginning.
+To indicate whether subset expressions are supported it will has a flag in the provider's capabilities metadata.

 ### Merging to the filter expression